evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 ``None``) and it's probably not relevant to any but the most advanced/exotic designs (one might use it to create a "nested" command structure for example).

+The ``save_for_next`` class variable can be used to implement state-persistent commands.
+For example it can make a command operate on "it", where it is determined by what the previous command operated on.